 The last thing you want to think about is a data breach in your organization.
 Unfortunately, hackers pose a very real risk.
 In 2021, we saw giants like Amazon, Microsoft, and T-Mobile all face data breaching, proving that no matter the size of your company, you can be hit.

 When you intake your customers' data, you are making a promise to them to protect their information.
 If you don't have the proper data security system set in place, you could very well be gearing up to break that promise if a hacker decides to look your way.

-Reasoning like this helps explain why we get so many questions about data and data security.
 As warehouse management and logistics systems become more and more integrated across organizations and even between partners, people’s fear of data breaches is also growing.
-Clients worry that using a 3PL (or other collaborative partner) might open them up to another avenue of attack.
+Clients worry that using a 3PL (or another collaborative partner) might open them up to another avenue of attack.